Jimeno0/presentations/jobs-site/presentation.md

 ##Goals

 * Introduce the Geo-Developers jobs site
-* Show how the code works
+* Show how code works
 * Get code and usability feedback